khalooei/holiday-check/README.md

 ## Installation

-The latest stable version of HoidayCheck can be installed through `pip`:
+The latest stable version of HolidayCheck can be installed through `pip`:

 	pip install holiday-check